 As Ntc additionally provides a 4G network in a lower band (800 MHz), its 4G coverage and speed are quite good in remote areas, but you need to make sure your device works with band 20 4G.

-Best Internet Service Providers in Nepal 2023
+Best Internet Service Providers (ISP) in Nepal: Latest 2024 update

 So, there you have the latest update on the best internet service providers (ISP) in Nepal.